drcael/YGO-CustomDatabaseCreator/readme.md

 > **YGO Custom Database Creator v1.0.0.1 final version.**
 > It is a utility developed to create custom databases that can be used in personal projects, websites, applications, and for creating bulk card sets.
 Additionally, this program can be used to create databases compatible with the YGO Bulk MSE-Set Cards Generator & Editor and the YGO Card Library Tool.

 YGO Custom Database Creator is a program developed as part of the 1001 Tools Project.
-The program and its source code are open-source; they can be modified, developed, and customized. [cite_start]It is free and open-source. [cite: 31] [cite_start]You can make any changes you want to the program and rebuild it according to your own ideas. [cite: 31]
+The program and its source code are open-source; they can be modified, developed, and customized.
+It is free and open-source.
+You can make any changes you want to the program and rebuild it according to your own ideas.

 ---